 As part of TASB’s award process, regional winners for the SOTY award must be selected by a panel of local school board members.
 This year’s panel included trustees from districts throughout the north central Texas (Region 11) area.

-As the Region 11 winner, Bohn will move on to the state level of the competition.
-The state selection committee will interview all regional winners on August 27-28 and choose five finalists.
-The finalists will then be called to participate in a second interview by the state selection committee in September, and the state winner will be announced at the Texas Association of School Administrators/Texas Association of School Boards (TASA/TASB) joint annual convention scheduled for September 24-26, 2021.
+As the Region 11 winner, Williams will move on to the state level of the competition.
+The state selection committee will interview all regional winners on August 26-27 and choose five finalists.
+The finalists will then be called to participate in a second interview by the state selection committee in September, and the state winner will be announced at the Texas Association of School Administrators/Texas Association of School Boards (TASA/TASB) joint annual convention on September 24, 2022.